redis-field-engineering/redis-connect-dist/README.md

 **Confirm Job Claim -** `/connect/api/vi/jobs/claim/{jobStatus}`
 <br>_For quick start, use '**all**' as **jobStatus**_
 <br><br><img src="/images/Redis Connect Quick Start Get Claims.png" style="float: right;" width = 700px height = 250px/>

+**Insert some records to the source and confirm they have arrived in Redis.
+Enjoy!**